 Once a medical practitioner becomes an Authorised Prescriber they do not need to notify the TGA when they are prescribing the unapproved product (medicinal cannabis), however they must report to the TGA the number of patients treated on a six-monthly basis.

 Patients may gain access to medicinal cannabis by participating in one of the medicinal cannabis trials running across Australia.
 The current trials are detailing the effectiveness of different medicinal cannabis formulations and presentations for different medical conditions.

-Further information about State based access to Medicinal Cannabis can be found via the local state/territory websites:
+Further information about State based access to Medicinal Cannabis can be found below: